pyca/cryptography/docs/x509/reference.rst

     This is raised when calling :meth:`Extensions.get_extension_for_oid` with an extension OID that is not present in the certificate.

     .. attribute:: oid

+        :type: :class:`ObjectIdentifier`

+        Returns the OID.

+.. class:: AttributeNotFound

+    This is raised when calling
+    :meth:`CertificateSigningRequest.get_attribute_for_oid` with
+    an attribute OID that is not present in the request.

+    .. attribute:: oid